-- Citizens of the countries that need a visa to enter Croatia should apply for Travel visa first in the nearest embassy to come in Croatia and start formation procedure.
+- You will need a visa to enter Croatia, and should apply for a Travel visa to allow you to come to Croatia to start the business formation process;

-- In order to own a company in Croatia and be employed in it as Director, a company must have base capital of 200,000 HRK (around EUR 26,500) and at least 3 Croatian citizens should be employed.
+- In order to own a company in Croatia and be employed as its Director, a company must have "base capital" of 200,000 HRK (around EUR 26,500) and at least 3 Croatian citizens should be employed.

 - If you do not own a company but you will be the Director, a company must have base capital of 101,000 HRK (around EUR 13,300) and at least 3 Croatian citizens should be employed.

 - After a company is registered, and 3 Croatian citizens are employed we can submit on your behalf through POA application for Temporary Residence.
-Waiting period for approval is around 45 days.
+The waiting period for approval is around 45 days.